New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 Case Study 1

-He has a past medical history of hypertension and recently has developed stage II chronic kidney disease thought to be secondary to hypertension and excessive use of ibuprofen.
+He has a past medical history of hypertension and recently developed stage II chronic kidney disease thought to be secondary to hypertension and excessive use of ibuprofen.
 His only current medication is lisinopril to control his blood pressure.

-A list of goals:
+- A list of goals: